Rich-Harris/tippex/README.md

 Instead, you might generate an abstract syntax tree with a parser like [Acorn](https://github.com/ternjs/acorn), and traverse the AST looking for nodes of a specific type.
 But for a lot of simple tasks that's overkill – parsing is expensive, traversing is a lot less simple than using regular expressions, and if you're doing anything in the browser it's better to avoid large dependencies.

 Tippex offers some middle ground.
-It's as robust as a full-fledged parser, but miniscule – and an order of magnitude faster.
+It's as robust as a full-fledged parser, but miniscule – and much faster.
 (Americans: Tippex is what you oddballs call 'Liquid Paper' or 'Wite-Out'.)

 ## What does it do?

-Tippex simply replaces comments with equivalent whitespace, and removes the contents of strings (including ES6 template strings) and regular expressions.
+Tippex simply replaces the contents of strings (including ES6 template strings), regular expressions and comments with the equivalent whitespace.

 So this...